SciML/HelicopterSciML.jl/README.md

-# Helicopter SciML Challenge Problem
+# Helicopter Scientific Machine Learning (SciML) Challenge Problem

 This is a repository for the helicopter SciML challenge problem.
 The problem is centered on automatically discovering physically-realistic